mtigas/homebrew-tor/README.md

 # homebrew-tor

-This repository contains **[tor][tor]-related** formulae for [Homebrew][brew], primarily so that users can use the latest 0.2.3.X tor pre-releases, along with [obfsproxy][obfsproxy] support.
+This repository contains **[tor][tor]-related** formulae for [Homebrew][brew], primarily so that users can use the latest 0.2.3.X tor stable series, along with [obfsproxy][obfsproxy] support.

 **You will need to [install Homebrew][brew_install] to use this**, see [here][brew_install].

 Currently contains replacement (or new) formulae for:

-* Tor 0.2.3.X pre-release version of tor
+* Tor 0.2.3.X version of tor
 * [obfsproxy][obfsproxy]
 * Up-to-date versions of [Arm][arm]